-All people should stay safe in the workplace.
+All employees have the right to stay safe in the workplace.
 For this reason, all workers should be trained on how to protect themselves at work and on using certain protection equipment.
 OSHA enforces workplace safety regulations to make sure everyone can enjoy working without worrying about injuries.

 Apart from having OSHA offer regulations regarding fall protection equipment, weight limits, and so on, it is also essential that workers get the training they require.
 Through this type of training, a worker will learn how to protect themselves at work, which is vital to the safety of the employee.

 The OSHA walking-working surfaces and fall protection standards are very useful, and every employee and employer should be aware of them.
 So, let’s find out more.

 What Are the OSHA Walking-Working Surfaces Standards?